algobulls/pyalgotrading/docs/strategies/common_options_strategy.md

 * We check if the number of parameters matches those in the strategy YAML file.

     !!!
 Note
-            * The parameter names and the number of parameters may be different for different strategies.
+            * The parameter names and the number of parameters may change for different strategies.

 ii.
 Parameter creation:

-Next we assign the parameter values to the class variables of the same name as the parameters but in the lowercase format, as shown below:
+Next, we assign the parameter values to the class variables of the same name as the parameters but in the lowercase format as shown below:

 eg:
 ```